 This joint honours degree enables you to develop knowledge and skills through an exploration of the science and philosophy of living things, as well as a historical understanding of how these fields of study have evolved over time.

 You’ll combine practical lab work with classroom-based learning, developing a broad set of biological knowledge and skills, whilst exploring the history of scientific thought, the links between magic, science and religion and the nature of scientific knowledge.

-Core modules in your first year introduce you to key topics and approaches in biology and history and philosophy of science, from the history of science and the scientific method, to genetics and cell biology.
+Compulsory modules in your first year introduce you to key topics and approaches in biology and history and philosophy of science, from the history of science and the scientific method to genetics, cell biology and research skills in biology.

 You’ll also be able to choose from optional modules in areas such as history of medicine, the history of interactions between magic, science and religion, the philosophy of race, and the philosophy of reality, knowledge and the self.
 You can also take discovery modules from across the wider University.

-Throughout the degree you’ll build up an impressive breadth of subject knowledge, and develop research and analytical skills.
-In your final year you’ll also have the chance to showcase these skills, when you focus on a subject of your choice to undertake a research project in either of your subjects.
+Throughout the degree you’ll build an impressive breadth of subject knowledge, and develop qualitative, quantitative and analytical research skills.
+In your final year, you’ll have the chance to showcase these skills when you focus on a subject of your choice to undertake a research project in either of your subjects.